willemsrb/simple-jta/README.md

 ##### nl.futureedge.simple.jta.store.file.FileTransactionStore properties
-The `FileTransactionStore` sotres the transaction information on the file system.
+The `FileTransactionStore` stores the transaction information on the file system.
 It is mainly provided for debug and testing.

 | Property | Explanation | Required |
 |---|---|---|
 | baseDirectory | The base directory for the transaction logs | Yes |